Subscribe hereRSS of IELTS-Blog.com via RSS or via email Help

 Remember, you MUST do Listening, Reading and Writing Tests continually.
 In the real test, there will be no time for you to have a break.
 They officially say that you will have 5 minutes between each part, the fact this is not always so.
 Therefore, you must practice to cope with extremely high tension and pressure in the real test.

 Practicing writing and speaking at home is not actually a good way.
-You need someone to check your writing and give advices in your speaking.
-However, I myself don’t have that advantageous condition as well, so I just simply do the test at home.
-Regardless of disadvantages, practicing at home will certainly help you deal will limited time and improve your organization in both writing and speaking in short times.
+You need someone to check your writing and give advice how to improve your speaking.
+However, I myself don’t have that advantageous condition as well, so I just simply did the test at home.
+Regardless of disadvantages, practicing at home will certainly help you deal with the limited time and improve your organization in both writing and speaking in a short time.
 Moreover, it also helps you get familiar with difficult questions and be well prepared for the up-coming exam.

 I spent 3 months preparing for the IELTS test, 2 months to gain back basic English knowledge in English centers and 1 month to constantly do practice tests.
-It is the best if you have long-term plan for your exam , including improving vocabulary, revising grammar, learning and applying strategies for each type of question in IELTS test as well as improving 4 skills.
+It is the best if you have a long-term plan for your exam , including improving vocabulary, revising grammar, learning and applying strategies for each type of questions in IELTS test as well as improving the 4 skills.

 Now I will go into details about my way of studying and I think it will help your English improve: